 What is LASIK Surgery?

-LASIK (laser-assisted in situ keratomileusis) is the best known and most commonly preferred type of refractive eye surgery to correct vision problems.
+LASIK (laser-assisted in situ keratomileusis) is the best-known and most commonly preferred type of refractive eye surgery to correct vision problems.
 This vision correction surgery corrects vision in people who suffer from nearsightedness, farsightedness, presbyopia, and astigmatism.
-This uses a special type of cutting laser to precisely change or reshape the cornea, the clear front part of the eye, so that light focuses on the retina in the back of the eye.
+This uses a special type of cutting laser to precisely change or reshape the cornea, the clear front part of the eye so that light focuses on the retina in the back of the eye.
 LASIK is one of the best alternatives to glasses or contact lenses.
 Glasses or contact lenses can correct vision, but reshaping the cornea itself can improve your vision in the long term.
 In many cases, you may no longer need glasses or contact lenses.

 For people experiencing farsightedness, LASIK surgery can correct this vision problem by steepening the flat cornea.
 For nearsightedness, on the other hand, the surgery procedure will flatten the cornea that is too pointed or steep.
 People with astigmatism have an irregular cornea shape.
 Through LASIK, their cornea can be smoothed into a more normal shape.
 LASIK surgery is a quick and painless surgery that only takes less than five minutes.